MajinBuuOnSecurity/Terraform-Monorepo/README.md

 ##### SCP Baseline

-The `scps` baseline module will, turn on a bunch of account-specific SCPs by default (the [variables to the file are a bunch of bool values](https://github.com/MajinBuuOnSecurity/Terraform-Monorepo/blob/main/modules/subaccount_baselines/scps/variables.tf))
+The `scps` baseline module will turn on a bunch of account-specific SCPs by default (the [variables.tf of the module are a bunch of bool values](https://github.com/MajinBuuOnSecurity/Terraform-Monorepo/blob/main/modules/subaccount_baselines/scps/variables.tf))

 Any SCP inheritance can be leveraged separately, by specifying a `parent_id` argument to the `aws_account` module ([example](https://github.com/MajinBuuOnSecurity/Terraform-Monorepo/blob/77258df72ad91cb92f0ddafc54eff1685dcef0fc/aws-organizations/accounts/smoky_production.tf#L11)).

 ##### Configuration Baseline

-The `configuration` baseline module will just setup IAM roles and also turn on [`aws_s3_account_public_access_block`](https://github.com/MajinBuuOnSecurity/Terraform-Monorepo/blob/main/modules/subaccount_baselines/configuration/s3/main.tf)
+The `configuration` baseline module will just setup IAM roles and turn on [`aws_s3_account_public_access_block`](https://github.com/MajinBuuOnSecurity/Terraform-Monorepo/blob/main/modules/subaccount_baselines/configuration/s3/main.tf)

 The only `import` necessary, is that of the `admin` IAM role.
 As it is automatically made upon account creation and we have to use it to [get into the account in the first place](https://github.com/MajinBuuOnSecurity/Terraform-Monorepo/blob/77258df72ad91cb92f0ddafc54eff1685dcef0fc/subaccounts/smoky-production/configuration_baseline/versions.tf#L18).